KunalWadhai/foodSnatch/README.md

 # FoodSnatch

-FoodSnatch is a minimal yet powerful platform to order your favorite meals and help food partners grow with ease.
-It provides a seamless experience for users to browse and order food, and for food partners to manage their offerings.
+FoodSnatch is a minimal yet powerful platform that provides reels based food videos from where you can reach and contact to food partner.

 ## Architecture